TheJelmega/prog-lang/design/README.md

 If multiple libraries are imported using an `op use`, this will cause a compiler error, only 1 version of each operator should be imported within the current scope, unless the operator is defined within the current library, as this will take priority over imported operators.

 Unlike importing their associated traits, `op use`s are required to be within the main file of the library, i.e. in either the `main.xn` or `lib.xn` root, and must not be nested within a module in that file.

+One of the main purposes of this rule is to keep a consistent meaning of operators accross a library, i.e. avoiding a situation where an operator in 1 file has a different meaning than in another file, even if both are in the same library.

+The core operators will always be implicitly imported and cannot be overridden

 # 15. Precedence [↵](#tables-of-contents)